 It’s at this psychological need level where reputation comes into play.
 A good reputation delivers self-esteem, achievement, meaning, and realizing one’s potential.

-In summary, a reputation is important, because a good reputation provides human fulfillment.
+In summary, a reputation is essential because a good reputation provides human fulfillment.

 The Importance of Reputation for Businesses

-In a business context, reputation is just as important, but the endgame is different.
+Developing a good reputation is just as important in a business context, but the endgame differs.
 Most business-minded people concur that the purpose of a business is to maximize profit, a la the Friedman Doctrine.

 Assuming that a business’s goal is profit, how does reputation serve that goal?
 It’s simple.
 Businesses with a good reputation make greater profits.
 There’s a relatively simple way to prove this.
 Using Yelp star ratings as a reputation metric, Harvard researchers have determined that higher star ratings on Yelp predict higher revenue.

-This is just one example of the significance of business reputation.
-There are a legion of ways that businesses and individuals metricize and display their reputation.
+This is just one example of the significance of a good business reputation.
+There are legion ways that businesses and individuals metricize and display their reputation.
 Consumers respond to that reputation by making buying decisions for or against the company.

-There are some who say that reputation isn’t merely important for a business’s revenue; it’s important for that business’s very existence.
+Some say that reputation isn’t merely important for a business’s revenue; it’s essential for that business’s very existence.
 According to Business in Focus Magazine, “the reputation of a business is essential to its survival.”

-Without a positive reputation, there’s no such thing as healthy company.
+Without a positive reputation, there’s no such thing as a healthy company.

 The Importance of Reputation in the Relationship between Individuals and Businesses

-Customers, as individuals, are interested in upholding their personal reputation when they patronize businesses or engage with other individuals.
+Customers, as individuals, are interested in upholding their reputation when they patronize businesses or engage with other individuals.
 For example, an individual may want to protect her reputation as a kind humanitarian by not doing business with a restaurateur who serves meat that has been raised in inhuman conditions.
-Another individual may vociferously oppose a politician whom he thinks has a poor reputation, because that individual is interested in upholding his own reputation.
+Another individual may vociferously oppose a politician he thinks has a poor reputation because that individual is interested in upholding his reputation.

-Reputation, then, is a two way street.
-We serve our own reputation based on the reputation that we hold of other individuals or businesses.
+Reputation, then, is a two-way street.
+We serve our reputation based on the reputation we hold of other individuals or businesses.

-We’ve considered the importance of reputation for individuals and businesses, but the importance of reputation can be extrapolated to groups, politicians, business leaders, charities, special interest groups, families, nations, ethnic groups, demographic groups, generational divisions, political parties, brands, products, and services.
+We’ve considered the importance of reputation for individuals and businesses.
+Still, the importance of reputation can be extrapolated to groups, politicians, business leaders, charities, special interest groups, families, nations, ethnic groups, demographic groups, generational divisions, political parties, brands, products, and services.
 Nearly every organization has a reputation.
 And that reputation is one of the most important attributes about them.